Walter M. Williams High School: Football program

 From 1960 to 1970, the team was led by Cicero Abraham Frye.
 Frye was a 1951 graduate of the University of North Carolina at Chapel Hill who came to Williams in 1956 as the assistant football coach and head basketball coach, after having served as basketball coach at Pfeiffer College.
 He became head football coach after the departure of Coach England in 1961.
 Upon his replacement by Jerome Evans, left to coach at Gibsonville High School in 1970.
 His career and personality is described to some extent in the book Black Coach in the context of the circumstances surrounding his departure.
 Serving as head coach for ten years, Coach Frye had the longest period of service as head coach until this record was broken in 1994 by Coach Story.

 The career of football coach Jerome Evans, who served from 1970 to 1976, is documented in the book Black Coach by Pat Jordan (published by Dodd Mead of New York in 1971), which also documents related racial tensions in the community at that time.
 A graduate of North Carolina Central University, Evans was appointed as head coach in the fall of 1970 during the period of integration.
 He was briefly alluded to in the film Remember the Titans (which tells the story of a football team at another Williams High School, located in Virginia).

 In the fall of 1976, when Coach Evans turned to administrative duties full-time, a new head football coach, Pete Stout, was hired, and the Williams athletic program changed from class 4-A to class 3-A. The 1980 football team won the state championship, the first for Williams.
 A second state championship was won in 1981.
-The Bulldog teams during both these championship seasons had a record of 14-0, a record that has not been matched at the school.
+The Bulldog teams during both these championship seasons had a record of 14–0, a record that has not been matched at the school.

-Fine arts

-Visual art, pottery, band, orchestra, chorus, Musical theater, and modern dance are among the opportunities available to students.
-The Marching Bulldogs perform at all home football games and select away games.
-An art show is held each spring, featuring student work as well as the work of visiting local artists.

-The chorus program puts on a homecoming show starring George Bulldog and a musical revue in the spring.
-In recent years auditioned members from the choral groups have also performed internationally in Italy and Austria.
-Students have been selected to participate in the North Carolina High School Honors Chorus, most recently in 2009.

-The band program has received extensive recognition at contests and festivals over the years.
-The Marching Bulldogs were the official marching band of the 2007 Shrine Bowl.

-Award-winning orchestral groups have traveled to competitions in New York City and Gatlinburg, Tennessee in recent years.